-- R The CSP is read - W The CSP is established, generated, modified, or zeroized - X Execute: The CSP is used within an Approved or Allowed security function or authentication mechanism.
+- R Read: The plaintext CSP is read by the service. - W Write: The CSP is established, generated, modified, or zeroized by the service. - X Execute: The CSP is used within an Approved or Allowed security function or authentication mechanism.

 2.4.1 Crypto-Officer Role